hkg2704/Waste-Management/README.md

 # Waste-Management
-AICTE - Shell Internship on Al with Green Skills Week1 Waste Management Image Classification
+AICTE - Shell Internship on Al with Green Skills Week1 --"Standardized input size and reduced memory Storage

+Resized images to a fixed dimension Converting images into  128x128  to standardize input size and reduce memory usage."-- These changes make a lot of difference in large datasets, minimizes memory wastage.

+Waste Management Image Classification
 This repository contains a script for preprocessing and analyzing a waste management dataset for image classification tasks.
 The goal is to classify waste into categories such as "organic" and "recyclable."
 Below is an overview of the workflow: